adibrastegarnia/onos-config/tools/test/gnoisim/README.md

 ```
 To stop it use "docker kill"

-## How to test the gNOI Simulator?
+## How to test the gNOI simulator?

 1. First you should  ssh into any of the targets using the following command:
 ```bash